StigNygaard/lastfm-widgets/README.md

 - *proxy-api.ts* - An example backend proxy-api made with Deno.
 The proxy-api is used on demo page when widget is in *Backend-supported* mode, but also used by widget on [rockland.dk](https://www.rockland.dk/).
-- *log.ts* - A simple log endpoint used by the demo page
+- *log.ts* - A simple log endpoint used by the demo page.

 #### /main.ts file